riceissa/issarice.com/wiki/is-effective-altruism-new.md

     From the framework of "components of EA", I have only examined one component, namely, priority-setting in global health.

+    Similarly, [Philip\_W][philip] comments that the Rotary Club has some of the aspects of effective altruism.

+    And [Ishaan][ishaan]:

+    > Consolidating an old idea under a catchy brand using the momentum of the
+    > internet / being the most recent innovator does not mean you've invented
+    > an idea.
+EA's stand on the shoulders of many people who have been trying
+    > to do the same thing before them.
+Notions of things such as "QALYs", for
+    > example, have been around for 50 years.

 # Conclusion

 - suggest people to look more into history of philanthropy and so forth (e.g.